If creating things is what makes you happy, then follow your bliss and take a minute to consider rebooting your wardrobe.

 Also on Z Living: The Coolest Geometric Accents for Your Home

 Once you’re a little comfortable and know your bobbin from your spool pin, you’re ready for All Free Sewing.
 This site has hundreds of free e-books, patterns, and tutorials for everyone from amateurs to pros to peruse.
 This is a recommended second step, because you’ll have enough know-how to decipher a pattern that’s within your skill set.

 For further inspiration, enthusiasts recommend these tutorial sites and blogs from happy women and men in the industry: So Sew Easy, Sew Can She, Sew Mama Sew, and Melly Sews.

 Also on Z Living: Faux Flowers Give Office Spaces New Life

 Educated sewers tend to turn their attention from learning to producing.
 Creating a beautiful piece of clothing begins with top-notch fabric.
 We’re partial to the fancy and posh online distributor Mood Fabrics, and funky-bohemian patterns found on sites like Spoonflower.

-Watch on Z Living: Watch Britain’s biggest housekeeping celebrity, Kim Woodburn, as she attempts to overhaul the rudest, laziest, and messiest families in the UK.
+Watch on Z Living: Watch Britain’s biggest housekeeping celebrity, Kim Woodburn, attempts to overhaul rude, lazy, and messy families.
+See a sneak preview here.

 Have more resources for learning how to make your own clothes?
 We’d love to read them in the comments section below.